 Watertown is a medium-sized city located in the state of South Dakota.
 With a population of 22,174 people and six constituent neighborhoods, Watertown is the fifth largest community in South Dakota.

-Unlike some cities, Watertown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Watertown are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Watertown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Watertown is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Watertown who work in office and administrative support (11.59%), sales jobs (11.27%), and management occupations (11.05%).

 One of the benefits of Watertown is that there is very little traffic.
 The average commute to work is 13.95 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.